-Empire now uses the AIR MILES® customer loyalty program.
-Under this arrangement, customers earn AIR MILESR points based on their in-store purchases and these points are redeemable against items such as future purchases.
-Under this program, Empire pays another organization (AIR MILESR) a fee for each point earned by the customer, and the other organization administers the program for Empire and the many other corporations that have joined this program.
+- a.
+Note 1 to Empire's financial statements indicates that the company's main businesses are food retailing primarily under the Sobeys logo, and real estate related to the retail operations. - b.
+Note 3o provides information about Empire's loyalty programs.
+The note mentions that the company has loyalty programs that are included in Intangibles.
+The company does not explain how these programs are accounted for.
+This suggests that the amounts involved are not material.
+The loyalty programs are mentioned also in Note 11 - Intangibles as being regrouped in Other Intangibles for an amount of \$11.4 million.
+Note 3r provides information about Empire's AIR MILES® customer loyalty program.
+Under this arrangement, customers earn AIR MILES® points based on their in-store purchases and these points are redeemable against items such as future purchases.
+Under this program, Empire pays another organization (AIR MILES®) a fee for each point earned by the customer, and the other organization administers the program for Empire and the many other corporations that have joined this program.
 This is a loyalty program used by many retailers.
 No further information is provided in the notes to the financial statements about how this plan will be accounted for.
-Because the current sales attract the awarding of "miles" that Empire pays another company for when the miles are awarded, and because the other company takes on the responsibility and obligation to make good on those miles.
-Empire probably accounts for the cost of the miles to them as an expense or contra sales account in the period of the original sale.
+Because the current sales attract the awarding of "miles" that Empire pays another company for when the miles are awarded, and because the other company takes on the responsibility and obligation to make good on those miles, Empire probably accounts for the cost of the miles to them as an expense or contra sales account in the period of the original sale.
 When a customer later pays for products with air miles instead of cash, for example, Empire most likely has a claim/receivable from the AIR MILES organization which is credited to expense or the contra sales account or to Sales directly.
-The resulting claim is not likely for the full value of the cash foregone in the sale paid for in part by the miles, so the period of redemption also bears part of the cost of the lovalty program.
-Other methods of accounting may well be used, but the method described attributes the sales to the two different accounting periods and the costs of the program to both as well.
+The resulting claim is not likely for the full value of the cash foregone in the sale paid for in part by the miles, so the period of redemption also bears part of the cost of the loyalty program.

-RA 13-1 Empire Company Limited (CONTINUED)
+RA 13.1 EMPIRE COMPANY LIMITED (CONTINUED)

-(c) Empire reported Provisions in current liabilities of \$122.1 million and another \$142.9 million in other (long-term) liabilities, for a total of \$265.0 million at May 2, 2015.
+c.
+Empire reported Provisions in current liabilities of \$88.1 million and another \$105.8 million in other (long-term) liabilities, for a total of \$193.9 million at May 6, 2017.
 The company recognizes provisions "when there is a present legal or constructive obligation as a result of a past event," where it is probable that a transfer of economic benefits will be required, and the related obligation can be reliably measured.
 Where the obligations won't be met currently, the amount of the provision is discounted using a rate that takes into account the time value of money and the specific risks associated with the obligation, where material.
 Over time, the company recognizes the increase (accretion) of the liability as a finance expense in net income.

-Note 14 explains that Empire's provisions relate to onerous lease contracts, where the unavoidable costs of fulfilling the obligations are higher than the future benefits expected from the contracts; to legal costs associated with outstanding claims that resulted from ordinary business operations; to environmental costs related to locations requiring environmental restoration; to provisions for restructuring costs related to company initiatives to improve financial performance by lowering costs, particularly having to do with the recent acquisition and integration of the Canada Safeway business; and to other obligations such as those under agreements with Crombie REIT.
+Note 14 explains that Empire's provisions relate to onerous lease contracts, where the unavoidable costs of fulfilling the obligations are higher than the future benefits expected from the contracts; to legal costs associated with outstanding claims that resulted from ordinary business operations; to environmental costs related to locations requiring environmental restoration; to provisions for restructuring costs related to company initiatives to improve financial performance by lowering costs; and to sales price adjustments where minimum purchase volume requirements are not met.